 If your gynecologist suspects that you have a prolapsed uterus, you will first have a pelvic exam.
 If you also have urinary incontinence or feel like you can’t completely empty your bladder, we may also perform a procedure called a cystoscopy to examine your bladder and urethra.

-A test such as an MRI or CT scan might be performed as well to get a better look at your kidneys and pelvic organs.
+A test such as an MRI or CT scan might also be performed to better examine your kidneys and pelvic organs.

 Can uterine prolapse be treated without surgery?